rafaelchiafarelli/harpia/README.md

 * if a table_name is present, than the table must be created.
     * if it ends with a ";", then the table is private
     * if it ends without a ";", then the table is public
+    * if it is a table, repeatable variables are represented in the database in another private table
 * if a table_name is not present, that means that the table will not be created
+   * if it is not a table, repeateble variables are present in memory as arrays, vectors, or lists

+ Serialization
+ * Serializers provided are intrinscically safe.
+Never ever they will crash.
+ * Memory consumption is limited by the system.
+If memory is out, serializer returns an error of no memory and a standartized message.
+ * map variables are serialized as dicts